← All projects

 The problem behind it.
 Synthetic-biology education for the public was almost always either too watered down to teach the actual design grammar, or too lecture-shaped to hold a museum visitor’s attention.
 Tangible interfaces had been studied in HCI for years but had not been deployed at scale on a real museum floor with real synthetic-biology content.
 BacPack was the experiment.

 What I did.
-On the Tech Interactive side, I ran the museum-installation engineering and the in-the-room operations: how the table fit the floor plan, how the staff trained to host it, what a visitor encounter looked like from beginning to end.
-The Wellesley lab led the academic methodology and analysis.
-We met in the middle on the design of the tangible pieces and how the simulation responded to them.
-It was a real research collaboration, not a pass-through.
+On the Tech Interactive side, I ran the museum-installation engineering and the in-the-room operations: how the table fit the floor plan, how staff trained to host it, what a visitor encounter looked like from beginning to end.
+Wellesley’s lab led the academic methodology and analysis, and we designed the tangible pieces and the way the simulation responded to them together.

 Publications